raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The specifications for each individual option need to define how each different option is to be acknowledged, if necessary.

-With Session Signaling, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
+With Stateful Operations, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
-Each Session Signaling operation is communicated in its own separate DNS message, and the transport protocol can take care of packing separate DNS messages into a single IP packet if appropriate.
+Each Stateful operation is communicated in its own separate DNS message, and the transport protocol can take care of packing separate DNS messages into a single IP packet if appropriate.
 For example, TCP can pack multiple small DNS messages into a single TCP segment.
 The RCODE in each response message indicates the success or failure of the operation in question.

-It should be noted that the message format for Session Signaling operations (see {{format}}) differs from the traditional DNS packet format used for standard queries and responses.
+It should be noted that the message format for DNS Stateful Operations (see {{format}}) differs from the traditional DNS packet format used for standard queries and responses.
-The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and the corresponding sections are not present.
+The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and their corresponding sections are not present.
-The actual data pertaining to Session Signaling operations is appended to the end of the DNS message header.
+The actual data pertaining to DNS Stateful Operations is appended to the end of the DNS message header.
-When displayed using today's packet analyser tools that have not been updated to recognize the DNS Session Signaling format, this will result in the Session Signaling data being displayed as unknown additional data after the end of the DNS message.
-It is likely that future updates to these tools will add the ability to recognize, decode, and display the Session Signaling data.
+When displayed using today's packet analyzer tools that have not been updated to recognize the DNS Stateful Operations format, this will result in the Stateful Operations data being displayed as unknown additional data after the end of the DNS message.
+It is likely that future updates to these tools will add the ability to recognize, decode, and display the Stateful Operations data.

 # Terminology